getbubblenow/bubble/docs/launch-node-from-local.md

 Launching a Bubble from a Local Launcher
 ========================================
-These instructions assume you have already set up a [Local Launcher](local-launcher.md).
+These instructions assume you have already set up a [Local Launcher](local-launcher.md) or are running the [Bubble Docker Launcher](docker-launcher.md).

 ## Login
 Login to your Local Launcher using the root admin account that was created during activation.